Self-Directed IRA Basics: What They Are and How To Open an Account

 Self-Directed IRA vs. Standard IRA: What's the Difference?

-One concept that almost all investors and financial advisors can agree on is the importance of diversifying your portfolio.
-Investing in a variety of assets, including standard investment products (stocks, bonds, and mutual funds) and alternative assets (real estate, cryptocurrency, private placements, promissory notes, etc.) may reduce overall risk.
+One concept that almost all investors and financial advisors can agree on is the importance of diversifying your investment portfolio.
+Investing in a variety of assets, including Wall Street products (stocks, bonds, and mutual funds) and alternative assets may reduce overall investment risk.

 But you still may be wondering, "Which IRA is best for me?"
-Here are some of the basic differences between a
+Below are some of the basic differences between a standard IRA and an SDIRA.

 Standard IRA